tnahs/readstor/book/src/01-templates/02-05-name-templates.md

 ## Book Name Template

-Defines the file name template to use when the parent template's `context` mode is set to `book`.
+Defines the filename template to use when the parent template's `context` mode is set to `book`.
 This template only has access to the `book` context when its rendered.

 |              |                                        |